 Plummer Creek was surveyed from the South Fork Trinity River confluence to a waterfall barrier 5.18 km upstream.
 Access is available through River Spirit Land Conservancy or by Friend Lake trail.
+CDFG currently has a land-owner access agreement with David Rose of the River Spirit Land Conservancy in which a small fee is paid to maintain their extensive private road system in exchange for year-round access.

 Eltapom Creek was surveyed from the South Fork Trinity River confluence to a waterfall barrier 1.26 km upstream.
-Access is only available by crossing the South Fork Trinity River off of FH 311.
+Access is only available by crossing the SouthFork Trinity River (SFTR), off of FH 311.
+A raft is recommended and sometimes necessary for crossing the SFTR at higher flows, especially in March and early April.

-Pelletreau Creek was surveyed from the South Fork Trinity River confluence to log jam/ depositional barrier 1.41km upstream.
+Pelletreau Creek was surveyed from the South Fork Trinity River confluence to a log jam/ depositional barrier 1.41km upstream.
 Access is made from FH 311 just south of Hyampom.
+Downstream from the 311 bridge (about 200 meters) was surveyed with binoculars after private property access permission was denied.

 East Fork of Hayfork Creek was surveyed from its confluence with Hayfork Creek to Byron Gulch approximately 6.77 km upstream.
 There is no apparent barrier on E.F.
-Hayfork creek; the survey end point was selected where suitable steelhead spawning habitat ended and low flows made fish access problematic.
+Hayfork Creek; the survey end point was selected where suitable steelhead spawning habitat ended and low flows made fish access problematic.
 Access is available via FH 343.
+Extra safety precautions should be observed in the East Fork Hayfork Creek basin as three residents of the area are currently missing under suspicious circumstances.